Enhanced detection of time-dependent dielectric structure: Rayleigh's limit and quantum vacuum

 \comment{it was shown that the Hamiltonian of the coupled matter-field system contains negative-energy normal modes which are the origin of the quantum friction phenomenon}

 Electrodynamics of relativistically moving bodies has traditionally focused on electron clouds or plasma jets \cite{boloto, bulanov, kiefer}.
-A recent activity in creating metamaterials with a space-time-modulated electric permeability renewed interest in this field \cite{galiffi,pendry,caloz}.
-Though these metamaterials do not move, they are expected to mimic moving dielectrics.
+A recent activity in creating metamaterials with a space-time-modulated electric susceptibility renewed interest in this field \cite{galiffi,pendry,caloz}.
+Though these metamaterials do not move, they to a certain extent mimic moving dielectrics.

-Here we aim to show that motion or space-time modulation is a resource for improving resolution limits, i.e. seeing deeper into the dielectric structure.
-To this end, we develop scattering theory for two situations: {\it (i)} A spatially and temporally modulated metamaterial, whose dielectric susceptibility is similar to that of moving dielectrics. {\it (ii)} A dielectric moving with a constant velocity, a problem we studied within relativistic optics.
-These problems are related.
-For both {\it (i)} and {\it (ii)} we show that certain features of the dielectric can be determined from the quantum vacuum response, i.e. without shining any incident light on it.
-When shining is there, we show that {\it (i)} can overcome the classical Rayleigh resolution limit in the far-field situation.
-For {\it (ii)} a closely related effect is limited to the near-field.
+Here we aim to show that motion or time modulation of an inhomogeneous dielectric is a resource for improving the resolution of its internal structure, i.e. seeing deeper into the dielectric structure.
+It turns out that for a modulated or moving dielectric, incident light is not even necessary: the object reveals its structure through the vacuum response of the photodetector.
+This effect comes from up-conversion of field modes/operators from negative to positive frequencies.
+Specifically, we show that the vacuum response of the far-field photodetector can be used to determine the characteristic length of the dielectric susceptibility for moving dielectrics.